 The coronavirus pandemic has necessitated a number of changes to our everyday lives.
-Movie theaters, live sports, and even restaurants have been forced to alter how they function.
+Movie theaters, live sports, San Diego Comic-Con, and even restaurants have been forced to alter how they function.
 Many are operating under reduced capacity, and—in the case of restaurants—have moved much of their service outdoors.
 It is reasonably safe to dine outside, even as coronavirus numbers begin rising again, but the impending winter weather is bringing a new question to the forefront: Is it safe to eat inside a restaurant?

 While some areas could maintain outdoor dining, snowy weather and a drop in temperatures will rob many states of this option.
 To keep their doors open, some restaurants will have no choice but to lean heavily on take-out, delivery, and dine-in options.
 The risk of transmission is hugely enhanced when indoors, however, sparking concerns that visits to restaurants this winter may be ill-advised.